 The Trustees have assessed the major risks to which the Academy Trust is exposed, especially in the operational areas, such as teaching, health and safety, safeguarding and school trips, and in relation to the control of finances and strategical development of the Academy Trust.
 They have introduced systems, including operational procedures and internal financial controls in order to minimise risk and have agreed a Risk Management Strategy and Risk Management Plan, which incorporates a Risk Register.
-The Risk Management Plan is regularly reviewed by the Audit and Risk Committee in light of any new information and formally reviewed annually.
+The Risk Management Plan is regularly reviewed at least annually by the Audit and Risk Committee (more frequently in light of any new information).